Comment les Vers à Soie Produisent la Soie

 Rearing silkworms: an ancestral practice

 Silkworm breeding, called sericulture, dates back to ancient times.
 Legend attributes its discovery to a Chinese princess around the year 2640 BC.
-J.-VS. Subsequently, sericulture spread to Asia, particularly Japan and India.
+AD Subsequently, sericulture spread in Asia, particularly in Japan and India.
 It reached Europe in the Middle Ages, first in the Mediterranean basin, then in France with a boom in Touraine in the 15th century.

 cocons de vers à soie